ericorain/python_scripts/robot framework/README.md

 # robot framework tests

 Here a couple of scripts using robot framework.
 I focused on the CLI use of this automation testing tool.
-First ipmression is rather bad.
+First impression is rather bad.

 What I like:
-+ Cisco support thanks to pyATS library
++ Cisco support thanks to pyATS library... but there are very little documentation on the official site and no way to send a command clearly explained
++ RENAT is a tool for Robot framework that suport Cisco and IOS devices

 What I do not like with robot framework:
-- I have to learn a new DSL
+- I have to learn a new DSL (again another one...)
   * This one is complicated
   * It is hard to see the link between the code and the keywords
 - Very few examples using SSH